il-se/IlseDynamo/README.md

 # IlseDynamo

-An utility collection of Dynamo nodes wrapping repetitive tasks of several authoring tools in AEC.
+An utility collection of Dynamo nodes wrapping repetitive tasks of some authoring tools in AEC.

 ## GGUStratig Nodes